HitchApp115/hitch_front/README.md

 # Design Document
+#*ALl API Keys and Servers have been disabled
 ### 1. Introduction
 - This doc is meet to provide an outline for how everything works for the front-end of the project.
 To outline how the system works and to help programemrs understand the code based